TheCandidStartup/TheCandidStartup.github.io/_drafts/react-glitchy-virtual-scroll.md

 # Good Frame

 Let's zoom into one of the good frames and look at the multi-track overview.
-THe multi-colored track shows activity on the main thread.
+The multi-colored track shows activity on the main thread.
 Orange is JavaScript execution, purple is rendering and green is painting.
 Below that is the raster thread that actually paints each layer, with the GPU compositor activity at the bottom.

 {% include candid-image.html src="/assets/images/react-virtual-scroll/perf-scroll-good-frame.png" alt="Overview profile of a good frame" %}

-It all makes sense.
-The frame starts with the scroll event dispatched to the event loop within the first ms. There's a flurry of activity, the DOM is updated and the changes committed.
+It all looks good.
+The frame starts with the scroll event dispatched to the event loop within the first millisecond.
+There's a flurry of activity, the DOM is updated and the changes committed.
 The raster thread paints, then the GPU compositor wakes up and completes the frame.
 Everything done in 5ms.

 # Bad Frame